 This is a part-time consultancy.
-The timeframe for the work of the international consultant is planned for November 2020 - June 2021.
-The consultant will be given access to relevant information necessary for execution of the tasks under this assignment.
-The consultant will work in close collaboration with the EU4Climate Project's National Coordinator - for substantive aspects of the assignment, as well as will closely cooperate with the staff of Air and Climate Change Section of the Ministry of Agriculture, Regional Development and Environmental and Energy Policy Department of the Ministry of Economy and Infrastructure, so that the final product reflect also their comments.
-UNDP will provide administrative and logistical support in organization the consultations/workshop related to the assignment.
+The timeframe for the work of the national consultant is planned for May - July 2021.
+The national consultant will work under direct supervision of the EU4Climate Project's National Coordinator and in close collaboration with the Air and Climate Change Section of the Ministry of Agriculture, Regional Development and Environment and Energy Department of the Ministry of Economy and Infrastructure, so that the final product reflects their comments.
+UNDP will provide administrative and logistical support in organization of the consultative workshop.